 Now we’re ready to assemble the skillet pie.
 I love baking this tamale pie in a large cast iron skillet, it gets a crispy edge that’s maybe not as traditional as the small steamed version, but so fun to eat!
 A 9 x 13″ baking dish works as well though (ideally metal).
 Lightly grease whatever pan you’re using, then spread a bit more than 1/2 of the masa dough over the bottom and 1 inch up the sides.
 Add the chipotle seitan, then top it off with with some vegan cheese.
 I like to use my homemade roasted jalapeño cheese because it’s PERFECT in this skillet pie.
 I mean, did you see my photos??
 But I’m sure whatever vegan cheese you’d like to use would work beautifully.
 Then you cover the whole thing with the rest of the masa dough and bake the whole pie at 375 ºF for about an hour.
 See?
 That was only like maybe 25 minutes of hands on time total, and you just made a party worthy dish.

-Speaking of parties, I served up a similar tamale pie to this (used a chile paste like the one I made for my pozole instead of chipotles) to a mixed diet and mixed-age crowd, and was told by a non-veg 9 year old that they liked this tamale pie better than their meat and cheese dishes.
+Speaking of parties, I served up a similar tamale pie to this (used a red chile paste instead of chipotles) to a mixed diet and mixed-age crowd, and was told by a non-veg 9 year old that they liked this tamale pie better than their meat and cheese dishes.
 So, just putting that out there–this is pretty damn good.